top of page

 3. WHEN AND WHERE

-THE FRIST WEEK OF SEPTEMBER 1987
+THE FIRST WEEK OF SEPTEMBER 1987

-The Immigration Reform and Control Act had just passed the year before, offering amnesty to some undocumented immigrants, but many still lived in fear and uncertainty.
+The Immigration Reform and Control Act had just passed the year before, offering amnesty to some undocumented immigrants - but many still lived in fear and uncertainty.

 This was a time before smartphones, social media, or widespread internet access - making communication and activism more localized and personal.